Mechanics Liens Protect Your Rights, Increase Your Chance Of Getting Paid

 What if you are involved in a public construction project?
 Illinois law forbids filing Mechanics Liens on public property.
 However, subcontractors or material suppliers can place a Mechanics Lien on the funds the governmental entity owes the contractor.
 Illinois law requires contractors to obtain payment bonds for public projects which can protect subcontractors and material suppliers who file bond claims against the sureties.
 Find out if you still have bond claim rights by contacting The Law Offices of Frederick A. Lurie.

-Guard Against Or Have Improper Liens Removed
+Lien Claims - Guard Against Them Or Have Them Removed

 A number of problems can arise when a Contractors Lien is filed against your property.
 You may have to pay twice for the same work.
 You may be unable to sell, mortgage or refinance your property.
 A foreclosure suit may be filed and the property sold by court order to satisfy the debt.
 If a mechanics Lien is filed against your property, Contact The Law Offices of Frederick A. Lurie and we can help determine if the Lien is valid and enforceable.